TMC Fluidized Sand Bed Filters

 The Rio Plus line of pumps (best mated to a Sponge Pre-filter) as the earlier suggested #1700 along with the #1000, & #1100 generally are the pumps of choice for use powering a FB without a canister filter.

 Based on the incredible bio capacity of these newest generation Fluidized filters; models are now being tested for large ponds with bio capacities of over 350 pounds of fish!

-As for the potential Nitrate Factory issue, the use of a de-nitrifying filter media such as NPX Bio-Plasitcs Media placed inside the Fluidized Filter OR the use of Purigen and/or Matrix placed in a filter bag near a power head or in a separate filter (usually a canister or HOB) can help to nullify if not eliminate this problem.
+As for the potential Nitrate Factory issue, the use of a de-nitrifying filter media such as NPX Bio-Plasitcs Media placed inside the Fluidized Filter (especially useful for reef aquariums) OR the use of Purigen and/or Matrix placed in a filter bag near a power head or in a separate filter (usually a canister or HOB) can help to nullify if not eliminate this problem.